Graham Barrow

 Graham Barrow (born 13 June 1954) is an English former footballer who has since become a professional manager in the English game.
-He is currently working for Exeter City as a Tactical Insights Coach for former Wigan Athletic manager Gary Caldwell.
+He is currently working for Wigan Athletic as assistant manager.

 Playing career

 Having previously played for Chorley and Southport, Barrow first entered the Football League at the relatively late age of 27 in August 1981 when he signed for Wigan Athletic from Altrincham for £10,000.
 He became a vital part of manager Larry Lloyd's promotion winning side, playing as a hard man in midfield, and further endeared himself to Wigan fans by putting in a hard working performance in the Associate Members' Cup final at Wembley Stadium in 1985 despite playing in the unfamiliar position of forward.
 He left the club for Chester City in 1986 for £6,000, after 212 appearances in all competitions for the Latics (179 games, 36 goals in the League).

 Barrow had a difficult start at Chester, suffering five bookings in his first seven games, and in November 1986 he considered a move to Blackpool.
 But he opted to stay with the Blues and went on to make 298 first team appearances over the next eight years, mainly as captain.
 He combined his playing role with an assistant manager position to Harry McNally from 1988–89 onwards.
 On the final day of the 1991–92 season, Barrow scored a late winner in Chester's final home game at Moss Rose against Leyton Orient to seal Division Three survival for the club.